binste/chicago_safepassage_evaluation/docs/estimation_and_results.md

 *This figure is an approximate replication of Figure 3b in McMillen et al. (2017)[^1]*<br />
 *Data sources: XXX*</small>

 When we look at property crimes in Figure 7, we again see, apart from the 5th and 4th school year prior to the implementation, rather similar pre-treatment trends.
-However, visually there is no clue that the implementation let to an effect on property crime, as all groups experienced a similar downwards trend.
+However, visually there is no clue that the implementation led to an effect on property crime, as all groups experienced a similar downwards trend.

 ## Main findings
 To quantify the effect of the Safe Passage program, McMillen et al. (2017) use a Poisson regression.
 Details on the specification can be found in the Appendix XXX.
 Following the same estimation strategy, I found that the Safe Passage program reduces violent crime by 12.5% on average.
 The result is therefore very similar to their findings of a 13.4% reduction in violent crime.
 For property crime no significant reduction in crime could be found, neither by the authors of the original paper, nor by myself.
 I was therefore able to successfully replicate their findings concerning the effect of the Safe Passage program on violent and property crime.
 A more detailed comparison of the main results and the figures presented here can be found by clicking on the first "launch binder" badge on the previous page.